Frequently Asked Questions

 Do you accept insurance?

-I am considered in-network for Aetna (Texas and DC).
-I’m considered out-of-network for other insurance plans, however I provide monthly superbills (itemized receipts) that you can submit to your insurance company for possible out-of-network reimbursement.
-Many plans reimburse between 50–80% of the session cost once deductibles are met.
+I am in-network for Aetna and BCBS in DC.
+For all other plans I provide monthly superbills that you can submit for out-of-network reimbursement.
+Many PPO plans reimburse 50-80% of session costs once deductibles are met.

 What therapy approaches do you use?